Flame442/FlameCogs/README.md

 `[p]hangman`

 Begin a game of hangman.
+## Monopoly
+This cog will let you play monopoly with up to 7 other people in your server.
+### Usage
+`[p]monopoly`

+Begin a game of monopoly.
 # Contact
 Feel free to create an issue on this repository for any bugs you find.
 # Credit
 Thanks to the creators of Redbot for creating the base these cogs run on and the helpful support staff at the Redbot [discord](https://discord.gg/red).